huggingface/huggingface_hub/docs/source/guides/upload.md

 What are we talking about when we say "large uploads" and what are their associated limitations?
 Large uploads can be very diverse, from repositories with a few huge files (e.g. model weights) to repositories with thousands of small files (e.g. an image dataset).
-Each repository type will have its own limitations so here is a list of factors to consider:
+Each repository will have its own limitations so here is a list of factors to consider:

 - **Repository size**: The total size of the data you're planning to upload.
 There is no hard limit on the size of a repository on
 Hub.
 However if you plan to upload hundreds of GBs or even TBs of data, we would be grateful if you could let us know